apache/solr-sandbox/ENCRYPTION.md

 `EncryptionDirectoryFactory` is the DirectoryFactory that encrypts/decrypts all (or some) the index files.

-`keyManagerSupplier` is a required parameter to specify your implementation of `org.apache.solr.encryption.KeyManager.Supplier`.
-This class is used to get your `KeyManager`.
+`keySupplierFactory` is a required parameter to specify your implementation of `org.apache.solr.encryption.KeySupplier.Factory`.
+This class is used to get your `KeySupplier`.

 `encrypterFactory` is an optional parameter to specify the `org.apache.solr.encryption.crypto.AesCtrEncrypterFactory` to use.
 By default `CipherAesCtrEncrypter$Factory` is used.
 You can change to `LightAesCtrEncrypter$Factory` for a